-Meet our new residential volunteers
+Meet our new Residential Voluntary Workers

 Today, we engage early-career creatives, social researchers and activists to live and work here, immersing themselves in the local community by working closely with the people we support.